 LSU welcomes and supports all international applicants.

 LSU requires every international student to submit official results of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson's Test of English (PTE).
-Only score results received directly from the testing agency are considered official.
 Minimum score requirements for admission to the Graduate School are:

 - Internet-Based Minimum Score: 79

 - Computer-Based Minimum Score: 213

 - Minimum Score: 6.5

 - Minimum Score: 59

 English Language Proficiency Exemptions